Digital transformation has completely changed the relationship between companies and consumers.

 You need to guarantee that everyone who is a part of your organization, from the highest level leaders to a newly hired intern, is aware of this.

-Ensure that every touchpoint the client has with your company be a satisfying, unique experience.
-That a phone call to complain about something will lead to a positive evaluation after the problem is resolved.
+Ensure that every touchpoint the client has with your company is a satisfying, unique experience.
+A phone call to complain about something will lead to a positive evaluation after the problem is resolved.

 Besides, there is the difficulty of carrying out strategic planning aimed at the consumer experience.
 Often, the company’s idea is to follow a path — whether for financial or strategic reasons — and it is necessary to know how to adapt it to what the customer is actually looking for.